UniversalDependencies/docs/_qtd/index.md

 * The treebank uses the standard UD relations and the subtype relations of individual [Turkish](https://github.com/UniversalDependencies/docs/blob/pages-source/_tr/index.md) and [German](https://github.com/UniversalDependencies/docs/blob/pages-source/_de/index.md) treebanks.

-* Subtype relations introduced with this treebank are `appos:trans` and `parataxis:trans`.
+* Subtype relations introduced with this treebank are [appos:trans]() and [parataxis:trans]().
 Both are introduced to handle translation pairs , that is, a word, phrase or clause in one language and its repetition as a translation in the other language.
 Further description and examples can be found in (Çetinoğlu and Çöltekin, 2019)

 ---